 Of course, if a client decides that the work involved in the second stage is too much for them to deal with, we are happy to also provide these extra services, however we cannot offer a “one size fits all fixed fee” for these second stage services as it can vary greatly depending on the size of the estate, and the number and type of assets.
 We can however provide our customised estimate of these administration costs for an estate, if requested by a client.

 Please note that as each State has different laws governing applications for Probate we can only offer this service where a Grant of Probate or Letters of Administration is required in Victoria.
-If you would like to know more about our Stage 1 Fixed Price Probate Service please contact Peter McLeod on (03) 9306 4000 or send us an email.
+If you would like to know more about our Stage 1 Fixed Price Probate Service please contact Peter McLeod on (03) 9306 4000, send us an email or just click the Web Portal button wherever it appears on this website.